MicrosoftDocs/azure-devops-docs/docs/java/labs/agile/index.md

 you in the lab.
 Later, you will create some more work items as you work through the MyShuttle scenario.

-1. Login to your Azure DevOps Services organization and navigate to your project
+1. Login to your Azure DevOps organization and navigate to your project

 1. Click the **Work** link.